ATinyFish3/ATinyFish3.github.io/projects/2022-11-21-wikiWebScraper.md

 This is now the main area for improvement as this code is not very 'intelligent' e.g.:

-Searching for 'web scraping' returns: `Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites.` as a first sentence.
-This is the desired result.
+Searching for 'web scraping' returns: `Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites.[1]
+Web scraping software may directly access the World Wide Web using the Hypertext Transfer Protocol or a web browser.
+While web scraping can be done manually by a software user, the term typically refers to automated processes implemented using a bot or web crawler.
+It is a form of copying in which specific data is gathered and copied from the web, typically into a central local database or spreadsheet, for later retrieval or analysis.` This is the desired result.

 Searching for 'red' returns an error.

-Searching for 'web' returns: `Web most often refers to:
+Searching for 'web' returns: `Web most often refers to: .'
-.`

 These are not the desired results.